What is MVP?

 Wrapping up

-MVP is a fast and cost-efficient way to validate a hypothesis you have and see what customers think about your solution.
+An MVP is a fast and cost-efficient way to validate a hypothesis you have and see what customers think about your solution.
 Like Amazon, Zappos, Facebook, or Airbnb, every startup begins with the first version with a minimal set of features.
-The world knows many minimum viable product examples when a big innovative project had been initially a small, crazy idea to make life easier.

 If you decide to build an MVP, you can find and onboard an in-house developer or outsource the process.
 We always advise choosing an off-site team for MVP product development.
-Two reasons: it is seamless and budget-friendly.
+The two reasons being because it is seamless and budget-friendly.

 The diversе Purrweb team includes 150 in-house experts: developers, UI/UX designers, QA engineers, copywriters, on-site illustrators, and project managers.
 So every corner of your project will be covered.

-Overall, the MVP developing process takes up to 3 months, and you can count an average cost using our calculator.
+Overall, the MVP developing process takes up to 3 months.

 If you want to start working on your MVP today and deliver an app in 3 months, fill in the quote and we will get back to you shortly.